Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 ```

 - Every type wrapped in `Lazy` has a separate storage cell.
-- `ManualKey` assignes explicit storage key to it.
+- `ManualKey` assigns explicit storage key to it.

-NOTE:
+Notes:

 - packed layout can get problematic if we're storing a large collection in the contracts storage that most of the transactions do not need access too
 - there is a 16kb hard limit on a buffer used for decoding, contract trying to decode more will trap / revert